BabiBoi

-Dorian Delafuente (born 1999), known by their stage name BabiBoi, is an American rapper.
+Dorian Delafuente (born July 1, 1996), known by their stage name BabiDoll, previously “BabiBoi” is an American rapper, DJ, singer, lyricist, and community organizer.

 Career

-BabiBoi is part of a queer art collective called House of Lepore.
+BabiDoll is part of a queer art collective called House of Lepore.

 Their performance background includes music, theatre, dj'ing, and organizing group performances.

 In May 2020, Billboard featured BabiBoi in "Billboard Pride", which is that publication's LGBT music recommendation playlist.

 BabiBoi was a featured performer at the 2020 SXSW Vogue Ball.